FOR IMMEDIATE RELEASE

 California Regulator Approves Sabio Coding Bootcamp

 LOS ANGELES, CA – July 20, 2016 - Sabio, a Los Angeles-based software engineering program, works with highly motivated and smart individuals wanting to transition to software engineering professions, has been approved by the California Bureau for Private Postsecondary Education (BPPE).
-BPPE approval shows that Sabio meets the standards for integrity, financial stability, and educational quality as determined by the state agency.

 Because of the rapid growth of coding boot camps, standardized audits of coding schools training programs weren’t sanctioned by the government or third-party agencies.
 However, the recent BPPE approval is the first step in becoming an authorized educational provider to help consumers determine whether a coding boot camp is a legitimate provider of post-secondary education.